sne-syn/quote-generator/README.md

 ## Random quote generator
-Is a demonstration of a project I have created using a free API.
+Is a demonstration of a project I have created using a free API from https://api.whatdoestrumpthink.com/api/v1/quotes/random.